Euclideon/vaultclient/docs/UserGuide.md

   License
     - Entry field for Name of License holders (watermark)

-You can keep track of progress on the c`onvert tab, go back to working in the scene tab or prepare another conversion that will begin as soon as the first convert completes.
+You can keep track of progress on the convert tab, go back to working in the scene tab or prepare another conversion that will begin as soon as the first convert completes.

 ![Conversion Running](images/convertrunning.png)